LangLangBart/gh-find-code/readme.md

 - NOTE: [How to use ALT commands in a terminal on macOS?](https://superuser.com/questions/496090/how-to-use-alt-commands-in-a-terminal-on-os-x)

+### Pager
+- If the `PAGER` environment variable is set to `less`, when opening the destination file, it will automatically scroll to the matching line found.

-### Good to know
+### Miscellaneous
 - Fast movements between list items can cause the wrong file to be displayed in the preview.
 - Be careful which files you open in your editor to avoid triggering something unintended.

-### Pager
-- If the `PAGER` environment variable is set to `less`, when opening the destination file, it will automatically scroll to the matching line found.

 ---

 ## 💪 Contributing